IAAA-Lab/Metadata-Monitoring/README.md

-# Web portal for the monitoring of metadata quality in Government Open Data portals.
+# Metadata-Monitoring: Web portal for the monitoring of metadata quality in Government Open Data portals.

 The objective of this Open Sorce project is to provide a software for the deployment of a web portal for monitoring the metadata quality of open data portals based on existing methods of metadata quality.